By Grace Ombry

 On Wednesday, June 20, 1979, while sailing in a qualifying race for the OSTAR (Observer Single-Handed Transatlantic Race, originally named after its first sponsor, the British Observer newspaper1), Jan Gougeon’s self-designed and built 31’ trimaran FLICKA was capsized by heavy seas in the North Atlantic.
 Jan survived on the overturned plywood/epoxy multihull for four days before he was rescued by a passing freighter.
 The following is the transcript of a phone call between Jan, his brothers Meade and Joel, as well as fellow multihull designer/sailor Mike Zuteck.
-Their discussion takes place on June 26, 1979, just hours after the freighter that rescued Jan delivered him to dry land.
+Their discussion takes place on June 26, 1979, just hours after the freighter that rescued Jan from FLICKA and delivered him to dry land.

 FLICKA was never recovered.